 While I found a number of items, two are presented here for consideration: a hammerstone-like formation and another item whose precise identification is unknown — though the features are distinctly man-made.
 All the items I found were composed of sedimentary rock.
 While harder rocks were preferred as source material when available, there was a distinct lack of other rock types available in the areas I searched.
 Further, various types of sedimentary rocks were used as source material for tools, according to Understanding Stone Tools and Archaeological Sites (2000), by Brian Patrick Kooyman of the University of Calgary.

 Those who doubt the ability of this type of sedimentary stone to cause damage are invited to experiment themselves.
-Tests I conducted with similar rocks found at the site reveal them to have acceptable tolerance levels for working with organic material.
+Tests I conducted with similar rocks found at the site reveal them to have acceptable tolerance levels for working with organic material and shale.

 This part of New York State was scoured by immense glaciers during the last Ice Age which ended approximately 10,000 years ago.
 Glacial striations can create deep impressions into rocks, so analyzing carved rocks requires a discerning eye.
 The rock pictured in fig. 3 stood out immediately, which you can see in the accompanying photo taken at the time of discovery.
 This oblong stone is approximately nine inches long and features a shallow carved-out impression with perfectly rounded ends (fig. 4).